magento/architecture/design-documents/webp-support.md

-## Add support for the WebP image format.
+## Use the WebP image format for catalog images.

 ### Terms